Additional reading from www.astronomynotes.com

 Want to learn more?

 We will not discuss "gravitational waves" as a separate topic in this course.
-However, this is an area of frontier research where both ground-based and space-based observatories are either working now or in development to try to detect this type of radiation.
+However, this is an area of frontier research where both ground-based and space-based observatories are either working now or are in development to try to detect this type of radiation.
 The first indirect evidence for gravitational radiation came from the discovery of the binary pulsar system, PSR 1913+16, and pulsars are likely to continue to play a role in this growing field.
 There are several places you can go for more information: